dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 others.
 That is, this game is a bit like Othello, where you may find your pieces turned against you if you are not careful.
-Universally relevant symbols are useful in that they are marketable and brandable, but that trade-off is balanced because they also provide additional surface area for cultural subversion.
+Universally relevant symbols are useful in that they are marketable and brandable, but that trade-off is balanced by incidentally acting as additional surface area for cultural subversion.

 #### Shakespeare Wrote a Play About My Life, But I Didn't Like The Ending